fbpx

 And finally, the Walton family, whose company Walmart will be probably be an even more profitable company thanks to the pandemic, has a combined net worth of around $200 billion.
 Youngest son Jim’s portion of the Walmart Foundation COVID-19 response gift of $35 million equates to just $11.90 — not a bad monthly gift, but this was a one-time effort.

 Granted, this doesn’t necessarily represent all of these billionaires’ giving, but I think we can agree that it doesn’t qualify as “giving till it hurts.”
-But what we’ve seen is so many donors who are doing just that.
+But what we’ve seen is so many donors, true philanthropists, who are doing just that.
 Some are donating their stimulus checks to support groups on the ground responding in local communities.
 Others are stepping up to make second and third gifts.
 Still more are continuing to support cultural, environmental and disease causes, knowing how important it is for these groups to be here now and for the future.

 “I’m retired with a fixed income, but I feel I can part with five dollars hope it will help and God bless your work.”